NikolaySavchenko/Parsing_library/README.md

 ***Before starting, check that your books are collected in the `/.library/` catalog***
 ***
 After starting in catalog `/.pages/` you will see your library.
 Open any page in your browser.
+You can see the results of this repository at my [GitHub Pages](https://nikolaysavchenko.github.io/Parsing_library//pages/index1.html)

 ## Project Goals